birdLark/birdLark.github.io/community/contribution_guide/committer.md

 ```
 To: board@github.io
 Cc: private@birdLark.github.io
-Subject: [NOTICE] Jane Doe for birdlarkPPMC
+Subject: [NOTICE] Jane Doe for birdLarkPPMC

-birdlarkproposes to invite Jane Doe (janedoe) to join the PPMC.
+birdLarkproposes to invite Jane Doe (janedoe) to join the PPMC.

 (include if a vote was held) The vote result is available here: https://lists.github.io/...
 ```